garethrees/garethrees.github.com/_posts/2021-11-22-book-notes-the-agile-comms-handbook.md

 Here are the bits that I enjoyed most.

+## On strategy…

+> Your comms strategy should simply be: communicate.

+Don’t start with a “comms strategy”, because most of the time, you probably don’t need one.
+It’s about telling the story as it happens.
+Good comms describes how you did what you’ve done.
+Bad comms just says that you’ve done it.

 ## On purpose…

 Consider what you’re trying to _communicate_ through each post.
 The purpose of a post containing some WIP screenshots might be “remind people that we’re actively working on Project X”, or it might be “to temperature-test a new UI direction”.
 Really understanding the purpose of communication helps fine-tune the three layers.